Course Details

 4. Has covered, as part of their degree, the mandatory topics/subjects as set out in the Teaching Council subject requirements

-It is the applicant’s responsibility to ensure that his/her primary degree meets the requirements of the Teaching Council of Ireland for the purposes of teaching your chosen subject(s).
-See the relevant section on the TC website www.teachingcouncil.ie Any successful application to join the course is subject to the individual applicant having established and declared for himself/herself that he/she has met this requirement.
+It is the applicants responsibility to ensure that his/her primary degree meets the requirements of the Teaching Council of Ireland for the purposes of teaching their chosen subject(s).
+Any successful application to join the course is subject to the individual applicant having established and declared for himself/herself that he/she has met this requirement.

-Candidates may be required to attend an interview as part of the selection process.
-Part of the interview process for Language applicants will take place through the language(s) the applicant has chosen on the programme.
+Candidates will be required to attend an interview as part of the selection process.
+Part of the interview process for Language applicants will take place through the language(s) the applicant has indicated he/she wishes to study on the programme.

-• Fully and accurately completed ‘Subject Declaration Form(s)’ in those subjects you believe you will be qualified in
+• Fully and accurately completed ‘Subject Declaration Form(s)’ in those subjects you believe you will be qualified in.
+Please ensure that the pages in your Forms are combined into one file for each subject.

 • Qualification transcripts and awards/certificates